Bs0Dd/OpenCompSoft/MiddayCommanderPlus/README.md

 a corresponding functional (`Fn`) key.

 Use arrow keys or mouse to navigate through the files, and pressing the `Tab` key or clicking on another panel moves the focus to another panel.
-The `Enter` key is used to run a program or go to a directory.
+The `Enter` key (or double click) is used to run a program or go to a directory.
 To run a program and pass it arguments, hold `Ctrl` and press `Enter` (or double click on the element).
 The name of program will be pasted to the command prompt.
 Type the arguments, and press `Enter`.